EddieHubCommunity/BioDrop/README.md

 }
 ```

-Your url will be `http://linkfree.eddiehub.org/<yourusername>`, for example http://linkfree.eddiehub.org/eddiejaoude
+Your URL will be `http://linkfree.eddiehub.org/<yourusername>`.
+For example: <http://linkfree.eddiehub.org/eddiejaoude>\
 Your `avatar` URL should take the format of `https://github.com/<yourusername>.png`.

 ### Home page profiles